-In this paper, we describe the coupling of SAMUCA to SWAP model, and evaluate the resulting new approach for dynamic simulating sugarcane growth and development under Brazilian conditions, besides consistently considering soil water and irrigation.
+In this paper, we describe the coupling of SAMUCA to the SWAP model, and evaluate the resulting new approach for dynamic simulating sugarcane growth and development under Brazilian conditions, besides consistently considering soil water and irrigation.
 The coupled model (SWAP-SAMUCA) is expected to reduce prediction uncertainty and to provide a better tool for predicting crop water use and vadose zone hydrology under sugarcane.

 MATERIAL E METHODS